Cover of You Say You Want a Revolution

 Thomas Jay Rush is a software engineer and writer.
 He’s spent more than forty years building software, from early database systems to blockchain infrastructure.

-Rush holds a mathematics degree from Template University, an MS in Comptuer Science from The University of Pennsylvania, and an MFA in Poetry from Rosemont College.
-Rush has been writing about technology since the days of 8K floppy drives.
+Rush holds a mathematics degree from Temple University, an MS in Computer Science from University of Pennsylvania, and an MFA in Poetry from Rosemont College.
+Rush has been writing about technology since the days of 8K floppy discs.

-He lives with his wife in near perfect harmony.
-You can find TrueBlocks at https://trueblocks.io and his personal writings at stonylanepress.com.
+He lives with his wife in near-perfect harmony.
+You can find TrueBlocks at trueblocks.io and his personal writings at stonylanepress.com.